Estimated reading time: 8 minutes

 What would it have taken to add 0.5%p.a. to your returns over the last five years, or put another way, how beneficial would an extra 0.6% have been over Q1 2020?

 The Environmental, Social, and Governance (ESG) debate focuses on the benefit to the planet and society of adopting change.
-It’s the right thing to do.
-For those responsible for the stewardship of their pension schemes it has also enhanced returns.
+You don’t need a financial adviser to understand it’s the right thing to do.
+For those responsible for the stewardship of their pension schemes, socially responsible investment has enhanced returns.
 By taking an active decision to move to a more ESG aligned index tracking, investors could have seen both of the above benefits without taking on any active manager risk.

 Never let the truth get in the way of a good story is the saying – so let me be clear the above is supported by fact, but it would be reckless of me to suggest that it will be like this over every period.
 There is a groundswell of very informed opinion (Mark Carney is just one notable name among many) who believe it is a trend that will carry on in future.
 Add to that the weight of the investment management industry with their launch of new ESG products and it is time to sit up and take more notice.